 Hard line is a term used for RF transmission with hard and stiff materials used.
 Simple coaxial cable is found in most "hamshacks" which typically has a center, stranded conductor with a stranded outer, shield for transporting RF power.
 For repeater and mountain top use you need better shielding than simple coax can offer.
 LMR-400 and 9913 are improved versions of this coax and does help shield the RF transport to and from other stations at the site.
-Commercial and some Amateur repeater stations use hard line, which is far better than the mentioned coax types.
-It does come with a high price, mainly because more copper is used for such a line.
+Commercial and some Amateur repeater stations use hard line, which is far better than the mentioned coax types with much better PIM rating.
+It does come with a high price; mainly, because more copper is used for such a line.
 If you happen to salvage some scrap pieces you can splice them together for that long run you may need for your repeater's antenna way up on a tower.

 Hard line splice kits are expensive.
 They are like two connectors on the ends but specifically for just a splice.
 A cheaper way to do this is using some copper tubing and some physical effort.
-The usual hand tools, plus a high powered soldering iron will make this possible. strip back a clean portion each end, shinny up the copper that will be soldered.
+The usual hand tools, plus a high powered soldering iron will make this possible.
+Strip back a clean portion each end, shinny up the copper that will be soldered.
 The outage "shield" is a piece of 1/2" copper tubing, while the center is some 3/8" or smaller such as use for refrigerant tubing.
 Slide the outer shield on first, then solder the centers, then solder the shield.
 They should come out like the pictures.
-You can greatly enlarge the pictures with a click on the center of any one.

 Copy write: AK2O 2012